FreeLanguageTools/vocabsieve/docs/installation.md

 Only 64 bit Windows 10+ is supported

 ### MacOS

-{: .warning }
-MacOS support is often broken due to the me not being able to test it.
-If you discovered an issue and can help test or fix it, please reach out by opening a Github issue or using the chatroom.

 Go to the [Github releases page](https://github.com/FreeLanguageTools/vocabsieve/releases) for standalone versions.
 You may have to dismiss some warnings from the browser or Windows to install it, as it is unsigned.